elastic/connectors/docs/reference/google_drive.md

 Advanced sync rules are not available for this connector in the present version.
 Currently filtering is controlled via ingest pipelines.

-## Document-level security
+## Document level security

-Document-level security (DLS) enables you to restrict access to documents based on a user’s permissions.
+Document level security (DLS) enables you to restrict access to documents based on a user’s permissions.
 This feature is available by default for the Google Drive connector.

-Refer to [Document level security](https://www.elastic.co/guide/en/enterprise-search/master/dls.html) for more information.
+Refer to [document level security](https://www.elastic.co/guide/en/enterprise-search/master/dls.html) for more information.

 **Note:** Refer to [DLS in Search Applications](https://www.elastic.co/guide/en/enterprise-search/master/dls-e2e-guide.html) to learn how to ingest data from Google Drive with DLS enabled, when building a search application.